PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## More ideas

 See [this page](https://www.digitalocean.com/community/tutorials/an-introduction-to-useful-bash-aliases-and-functions) for more aliases and shell functions.
-To see aliases used by other users on the cluster use:
+To see aliases used by other users on the cluster, run this command:

 ```
 find /home -maxdepth 2 -type f -name '.bashrc' 2>/dev/null | xargs grep 'alias'